image bio

 Pregnancy is a demanding process for your body and mind, which is why prenatal care should mean a lot more than just taking a prenatal vitamin.
 It’s important that you prepare yourself for the changes you’ll go through and support the home your baby will be growing in for nine months.
 You will be responsible for yourself and your growing fetus when it comes to nutrition, stress, sleep, and more.

-Prenatal nutrition
+Prenatal Nutrition

 When you’re pregnant, you require more vitamins and minerals than normal in order to fight off anemia, fatigue, muscle cramps, and more.
-It’s also been shown that changing some of your eating habits may help enhance the chances of conception:
+[4-5] It’s also been shown that changing some of your eating habits may help enhance the chances of conception:

 • Consuming at least three low-mercury seafood meals a week is a great way to increase your omega-3 intake.
-Omega-3s are healthy fats that are beneficial for forming the fetal nervous system and may have a positive effect on fertility.
+[2,5] Omega-3s are healthy fats that are beneficial for forming the fetal nervous system and may have a positive effect on fertility.
+[2,5]

 • Try to incorporate at least two servings of whole grains into your diet every day.

 • Avoid fast food as much as possible.
+[1,2]

-• Avoid excess caffeine—we do know that moderate caffeine consumption is safe; but be weary before making a second cup of coffee.
+• Avoid excess caffeine when TTC—we do know that moderate caffeine consumption is safe, but you may want to avoid large amounts of caffeine.
+[1,2,5]

 There are other foods that you may want to avoid when TTC or pregnant, including raw or cured meats, fish, and eggs.
 Unpasteurized dairy products and cold deli meats are also a no-go.
-For a more exhaustive list, check out this article on What Foods to Avoid During Pregnancy.
+[2,5] For a more exhaustive list, check out this article on What Foods to Avoid During Pregnancy.

 • Iron aids in creating red blood cells and can lower the risk of low birth weight and preterm delivery.
+[4,5]

 • Calcium and Vitamin D are key for building strong bones and teeth for you and your baby.
+[1,4,5]

 • DHA is an omega-3 fatty acid that plays an important role in forming the nervous system.

 • Choline has been shown to improve pregnancy outcomes and protect against some neural and metabolic disorders.
+[1,2,5,7]

 A good prenatal vitamin should include all of these vitamins and more.
-Ensuring you’re getting the adequate amount of nutrients while pregnant significantly reduces the likelihood of some birth defects, miscarriage, premature birth, and more.
-It’s recommended that you start taking a prenatal vitamin one to three months before TTC to ensure you’ve built up a reserve of vitamins that will be essential for fetal development.
+[2,5] Ensuring you’re getting an adequate amount of nutrients while pregnant significantly reduces the likelihood of some birth defects, miscarriage, premature birth, and more.
+[5] It’s recommended that you start taking a prenatal vitamin one to three months before TTC to ensure you’ve built up a reserve of vitamins that will be essential for fetal development.
+[2,5]

-Prenatal lifestyle and self-care
+Prenatal Lifestyle and Selfcare

 It’s also important to prepare your body and mind for pregnancy in other ways.
 This can include exercises to strengthen your pelvic floor, educating yourself on the symptoms of PMAD, learning how to massage the perineum to prevent tearing, and simply taking time to reflect on all the changes happening in your life and body.
-If you’re wondering how exercise plays a role in your prenatal care, the best rule of thumb is to try to exercise around 30-60 minutes a day, keeping weekly exercise below four hours total.
-Moving your body is a good thing and can improve pregnancy and fertility outcomes, but overdoing it can also have negative effects on your pregnancy.
+[2,5] If you’re wondering how exercise plays a role in your prenatal care, the best rule of thumb is to try to exercise around 30-60 minutes a day, keeping weekly exercise below four hours total.
+[2,5] Moving your body is a good thing and can improve pregnancy and fertility outcomes, but overdoing it can also have negative effects on your pregnancy.
+[11] The best advice is to listen to your body and do what you can to immerse yourself in a healthy, low-stress environment.

 Whether you had a vaginal delivery or a c-section, childbirth can be a stressful, tiring, scary, and beautiful experience.
 Your body has been through a lot of change, and you may be planning to breastfeed, which means consuming more nutrients to keep up with the increased demand.
 Now you’re continuing to eat for two, while also trying to take care of a newborn and heal your body after going through labor.
 If anyone deserves a self-care day, it’s a new mom!
 Let’s talk a little more about what postnatal care might look like for you.

-Postnatal nutrition
+Postnatal Nutrition

 It’s recommended that breastfeeding moms consume an extra 400-500 calories a day to make up for the nutrients shared with your baby.
-These calories should come from vitamin rich foods that will support the health and development of both of you.
+[12] These calories should come from vitamin rich foods that will support the health and development of both of you.
 A balanced diet includes a large amount of protein, calcium, and fluids to produce nutritious breast milk.
-The USDA’s recommendations are:
+The USDA’s recommendations are [13]:

 • Consume fat in the form of fish, nuts, and vegetable oils